yashpotdar-py/Flappy-Bird-AI/README.md

- ## Flappy Bird NEAT
+ ## Flappy Bird AI using NEAT

-This is a recreation of the classic Flappy Bird game using the NEAT algorithm to train a neural network to play the game.
+This is a recreation of the classic Flappy Bird game using the NEAT algorithm to train a neural network to play the game and PyGame.

 ### Prerequisites